BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 Solving "the application problem" is easier said than done, though.
-Focusing on the big picture forces you to take on a lot of extra responsibilities and edge cases that you could otherwise delegate to the endusers.
+Focusing on the big picture forces you to take on a lot of extra responsibilities and edge cases that you could otherwise delegate to the end users.
 In the end, that forces you to solve a lot of Hard Problems™ in a generic fashion.

 For example, let’s say you decided you that you would provide a solution to the entire MVC cross-section.
 But you will quickly realize that "MVC" is just a